zhullyb/monyhar/monyhar/docs/testing/testing_in_chromium.md

   add new benchmarks for your feature.
 Talk to benchmarking team first before start to add Telemetry benchmarks or stories.
-* **[Fuzzer Tests]** are recommended if your feature adds user facing APIs in Chromium, it is recommended to write fuzzer tests to detect the security issue.
+* **[Fuzzer Tests]** are recommended if your feature adds user facing APIs in Monyhar, it is recommended to write fuzzer tests to detect the security issue.

 Right now, code coverage is the only way we have to measure test coverage.
 The following is the recommended thresholds for different code coverage levels: